jdhenke/celestrium/doc/paper.md

 d3 uses an array of javascript objects to represent the nodes.
 Links are stored as an array of javascript objects with `source` and `target` attributes which are the actual node objects themselves.

-> TODO: scalability/bottleneck analysis

-### Interfacing with the Backend
+### Interfacing with the Full Graph

-Now that Celestrium can internally represent a graph, it must interface with the source of the data.
+Now that Celestrium can internally represent a graph, it must interface with the full source of the data.
-To do so, Celestrium provides DataProvider.
+To do so, Celestrium provides the DataProvider plugin.
-DataProvider is an abstract class definition which need only be extended to include the functionality to connect to the server in order to fulfill the following specification:
+DataProvider is an abstract class definition which only requires two functions to be implemented to allow Celestrium to interact with its data source properly.

 #### `getLinks(node, nodes, callback)`

 * `node` is a single node in the graph
 * `nodes` is a list of nodes in the graph
 * `callback` is a function which should be called with an array of links, `A`, st. `A[i]` is the link from `node` to `nodes[i]`.
-  * A link should be a javascript object with a `strength` attribute in `[0,1]` and can optionally have a `direction` attribute in `{forward, backward, bidrectional}` indicating the a directed link.
+  * A link should be a javascript object with a `strength` attribute in `[0,1]` and can optionally have a `direction` attribute in `{forward, backward, bidrectional}` indicating the directionality of that link.

 #### `getLinkedNodes(nodes, callback)`